Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Jenkins integration.
 - [ ] Azure Application Insights widgets.
-- [x] The Microsoft Test & Feedback extension.
+- [ ] Microsoft Test & Feedback extension.
-- [ ] Microsoft Visual Studio App Center integration.
+- [x] Microsoft Visual Studio App Center integration.

+### You are in the process of building a mobile app aimed at Android and iOS devices.
+All work items and release cycles are managed via Azure DevOps.
+You want to make sure that crash reports for issue analysis is collected, and that beta releases are distributed to your testers.
+Also, you want to ensure that user feedback on the functionality of new apps is received.
+Which of the following must be part of your solution?

+- [x] Microsoft Test & Feedback extension.
+- [ ] OWASP ZAP.
+- [ ] TFS Integration Platform.
+- [ ] Code Style.

 ### You manage build pipelines and deployment pipelines by using Azure DevOps.
 Your company has a team of 500 developers.
 New members are added continual lo the team You need to automate me management of users and licenses whenever possible.
 Which task must you perform manually?